workoholyguy/react-dogland-api_data/README.md

 The following **required** functionality is completed:

-- [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
+- [x] **The app includes at least one unique chart developed using the fetched data that tells an interesting story**
+  - Weight distribution chart shows the number of breeds within specific weight ranges.
-- [ ] **Clicking on an item in the list view displays more details about it**
+- [x] **Clicking on an item in the list view displays more details about it**
-  - [ ] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
+  - Each dog card links to a unique details view where additional breed information is displayed.
-- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**
-  - [ ] To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.
+  - Unique URLs for each dog breed’s detail view are visible in the address bar.

 The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [ ] The site's customized dashboard contains more content that explains what is interesting about the data.
-- [ ] The site allows users to toggle between different data visualizations
+- [ ] The site allows users to toggle between different data visualizations.

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* [x] **Back Home button** on each detail page for easy navigation.

 ## Video Walkthrough